 Scientific journal paper Q1

-Design of low profile transmitarray antennas with wide mechanical beam steering at millimeter-waves
+Design of low-profile transmitarray antennas with wide mechanical beam steering at millimeter waves

-Alvaro F. Vaquero (Vaquero, Á. V.); Jorge Teixeira (Teixeira, J.); Sérgio Matos (Matos, S.); Manuel Arrebola (Arrebola, M.); Jorge Rodrigues da Costa (Costa, J. R.); João Felício (Felício, J. m.); Carlos António Cardoso Fernandes (Fernandes, C. A.); Nelson J. G. Fonseca (Fonseca, N. J. G.); et al.
+Álvaro F. Vaquero (Vaquero, Á. F.); Jorge Teixeira (Teixeira, J.); Sérgio Matos (Matos, S. A.); Manuel Arrebola (Arrebola, M.); Jorge Rodrigues da Costa (Costa, J. R.); João Felício (Felício, J. M.); Carlos António Cardoso Fernandes (Fernandes, C. A.); Nelson J. G. Fonseca (Fonseca, N. J. G.); et al.

 Journal Title